Skip to contents

 TADA_with_ATTAINS_filled <- TADA_GetATTAINS(TADA_dataframe, fill_catchments = TRUE, return_sf = TRUE)

-When fill_catchments = TRUE, the returned object splits observations into two dataframes: WQP observations with ATTAINS catchment data, and WQP observations without ATTAINS catchment data.
+When fill_catchments = TRUE, the returned list splits observations into two dataframes: WQP observations with ATTAINS catchment data, and WQP observations without ATTAINS catchment data.
 Instead of listing ATTAINS information in TADA_without_ATTAINS, it links basic information about the catchment including its unique identifier, catchment area, and the resolution of the NHD used.
 As a default, TADA_GetATTAINS() will use the NHD HiRes (resolution = "Hi") for filling in missing ATTAINS catchments.
 However, the user can choose to change the resolution to the NHDPlus V2 by setting resolution = "Med".

 Moreover, when return_sf = TRUE as above, the function will additionally return the raw catchment features associated with the observations in TADA_without_ATTAINS in a new shapefile called without_ATTAINS_catchments.